Letters to the editor: Why not share the total Lotto prize money every week?

 I cringed when I realised the latest big prize in Lotto was $34 million.

 Why not share the total Lotto prize money every week?
-Offer sensible prizes which would still be attractive enough for ticket buyers, for instance: tier one - $5000, tier two - $7500 and tier three - $10,000.
+Offer sensible prizes that would still be attractive enough for ticket buyers, for instance: tier one, $5000, tier two, $7500; and tier three, $10,000.

 Imagine what a difference that would make for families.
 I feel that many people might support this idea and it could make Lotto even more popular.